-Ruth’s formal title for the department is ‘Secretary’ but I’m told that she is truly the heart of the department, and 14 years of being in her position meant that she knew the ins and outs of all that has gone on in the department as well as anyone.
-She got me all set up with some reading material about the history of the chapel and began to tell me a bit about it as she unlocked the doors and flipped on all the lights.
+Ruth’s formal title for the department is ‘Secretary’ but I’m told that she is truly the heart of the department.
+With 14 years in her position, Ruth knew the ins and outs of everything in the department.
+She got me all set up with some reading material about the history of the chapel and showed me around.

 Possibly the use that is most interesting is the ever growing interest in yoga classes practiced on the altar.
-The brainchild of Lynne, the yoga classes in the chapel began as a method of not only bettering the physical wellness of students, but incorporating a spiritual teaching that she said caught on way quicker than she anticipated.
-Within a few years the college has added upwards of six classes a week, some of them seeing attendance upwards of 100 people!
+The brainchild of Lynne, the yoga classes in the chapel began as a method of not only bettering the physical wellness of students, but incorporating a spiritual teaching.
+Lynne said the popularity of the classes spread way quicker than she anticipated.
+Within a few years the college has added upwards of six classes a week, some of them getting upwards of 100 people!
 Apparently the night time candle lit yoga classes are a favorite of a lot of students and the classes have helped bring a whole new set of students to the Center for Spirituality who may not have sought out the department otherwise.

 The oldest of all the buildings on campus has an entranceway that is possibly one of the most recognizable in the town of Pittsford.
 A local artist, Jon Alexander, created the nine foot statue of St. Joseph which stands among the pillars and ornate carvings surrounding the front doors to the building.

 While I am eternally grateful for the opportunity to sit amongst such a great group of minds and to have been asked to share the vision for this blog, I am just as grateful for having been given the chance to see the inside of one of the area’s best maintained pieces of sacred architecture.
 Many thanks to Lynne and Ruth of the Center for Spirituality for the experience!